ndevenish/Blender_ioEDM/docs/EDM_Specification.md

 ### Light Nodes

-The general interpretation of the `model::LightNode` is unknown, however it does contain a properties set of light properties - which does _not_ count towards the general index count of `propertiesset`:
+The parent reference along with a properties set of light properties is known
+- but the other values (which are assumed to be flags of some sort) have unknown interpretation.
+The light properties do *not* count towards the general index count of `propertiesset`:

     model::LightNode :=
       model::Node     base;
-      uint            unknownA;
+      uint            parent;
       uchar           unknownB;
       propertiesset   lightProperties;
       uchar           unknownC;